craigthackerx/craigthacker-dot-dev/docs/index.md

 gh-repo: craigthackerx/craigthacker-dot-dev
 ---

-I'm a DevOps Engineer and enjoy providing modern solutions to age-old IT problems.
-I am currently working as a Cloud Data Platform Engineer, working in the Azure Data Platform team at [First Central Group](https://www.firstcentralgroup.com/).
+I'm a DevOps Engineer, learning MLOps and enjoy providing modern solutions to age-old IT problems.
+I am currently working as a Senior MLOps Engineer, working in the Data Science Platform team at [1st Central ](https://www.1stcentralinsurance.com/).
 I am always working in the usual topics DevOps folk are, such as:

 - Terraform
 - Docker/Kubernetes/Podman